cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 representations as long as it doesn't change the exposed behavior of the API.

-It is **RECOMMENDED** that implementations don't perform a decoding and encoding operation for each group operation, as it is inefficient and unnecessary.
+It is **RECOMMENDED** that implementations do not perform a decoding and encoding operation for each group operation, as it is inefficient and unnecessary.
 Implementations **SHOULD** instead provide an opaque type to hold the internal representation through multiple operations.